 In the 1920s Flammarion, a member of the Theosophical Society, changed some of his beliefs on apparitions and hauntings but still claimed there was no evidence for the spirit hypothesis of mediumship in Spiritism.
 In his 1924 book Haunted Houses he came to the conclusion that in some rare cases hauntings are caused by departed souls whilst others are caused by the “remote action of the psychic force of a living person.

-OK, usually we are dealing with ‘serious’ scientists.
+However, usually we are dealing with so-called ‘serious’ scientists.
 Why do we mention Camille Flammarion, who besides being an author of popular books believed some esoteric parapsychological phenomena?
-Well, because of the so-called Flammarion Engraving, which is also the title picture of this article.
+Well, one reason thereof is the so-called Flammarion Engraving, which is also the title picture of this article.
 The Flammarion engraving is a wood engraving by an unknown artist, so named because its first documented appearance is in Camille Flammarion’s 1888 book L’atmosphère: météorologie populaire The engraving has often, but erroneously, been referred to as a woodcut.
 It has been used to represent a supposedly medieval cosmology, including a flat earth bounded by a solid and opaque sky, or firmament, and also as a metaphorical illustration of either the scientific or the mystical quests for knowledge.
 In 1957, astronomer Ernst Zinner claimed that the image dated to the German Renaissance, but he was unable to find any version published earlier than 1906.
 Further investigation, however, revealed that the work was a composite of images characteristic of different historical periods, and that it had been made with a burin, a tool used for wood engraving only since the late 18th century.
-Nevertheless, I like the picture of the man looking beyond his earthly horizon and use this also as an illustration in my lectures.
+Nevertheless, I like the picture of the man looking beyond his earthly horizon and actually, I am using this picture also as recurring illustration in many of my university lectures.